This is a guest article by Dr Mike Clayton from OnlinePMCourses.com.

 The core of a solid project definition is three things:

 If you can understand these and can elicit each one clearly from your stakeholders, you’ll be in great shape.

 By the way, that’s not always easy.
 In fact, I consider scoping to be the hardest part of project management.
 Which is all the more reason to understand it well.

 This is a problem, because distinguishing them is not always easy.
 Indeed, some people talk of ‘goalsandobjectives’ almost as one word.

 So let me make it very easy to separate the two ideas.

 A goal is what you want.
 It answers the first question you should put to your boss, your project sponsor, or your client:

 ‘What do you want?’

+You may also need to consult key stakeholders.
 When you have achieved a consensus about your project goal is, it’s time to move onto their objectives.